 Of the 250 million Americans who use the internet, around 90% use Microsoft Windows.
 Of those, the vast majority either have an antivirus program that is out of date or no antivirus at all.
-(Many computers purchased come with at least 30 days or a year’s worth of the best antivirus subscription, which almost always expires unnoticed.)
-Yet Microsoft has generally stepped back from antivirus protection, uncharacteristically relying on third parties to come up with their own—often with limited success which then requires people to look for other internet security resources.
+(Many computers purchased come with at least 30 days or a year’s worth of antivirus subscription, which almost always expires unnoticed.)
+Yet Microsoft has generally stepped back from antivirus protection, uncharacteristically relying on third parties to come up with their own—often with limited success.

 That is, until now.
 Microsoft just released to the public its own antivirus that is lightweight, integrates perfectly with Windows, and is free.
 (Also uncharacteristic of Microsoft, it’s been kept pretty quiet.)